North High School • Worcester, MA

 January 18, 1978 – January 25, 2026

-Mrs. Coach expressed that she and Coach would love for everyone to get together for Spaghetti in 2026, one more time, for Jerome, for the family that North High built, and to see all the guys again.
+Mrs. Coach said she and Coach would love for everyone to get together for Spaghetti in 2026.
+One more time.
+For Jerome, for the family that North High built, and to see all the guys again.

 Forever in our hearts, always remember.